Bone scintigraphy in the diagnosis of prosthesis loosening

 If a loosening of a hip prosthesis or knee prosthesis is suspected early (e.g. with persistent pain, fever, functional limitations), the following should be used preferentially:

-• CT (high-resolution diagnostics, implant loosening test)
+• CT (Fine diagnostics, implant loosening test)

 • Aspiration (to differentiate between septic and aseptic loosening)

-• Laboratory values (CRP, leukocyte count)
+• Laboratory values (CRP, white blood cell count)

 Only if these methods remain unclear and the complaints persist, should scintigraphy be considered after approximately 18 months.